Krusovice/dk-groundwater-predictor/README.md

 This repository contains material for building a machine learning model that predicts groundwater levels based on climate data.

-It includes data extraction, cleaning, feature engineering, and model training, all implemented in Azure Databricks using a medallion architecture.
+It includes data extraction, cleaning, feature engineering and model training.
+Implemented in Databricks using a medallion architecture.

 It is currently being developed on Azure and therefore requires additional setup for running on a local environment.